labmccormick/WLSplot/README.md

 Windows:

-If users are on a Windows operating system, we recommend downloading the files by opening them in your web browser and clicking the download button on the top right of the window.
+If users are on a Windows operating system, we recommend downloading the files by opening them in your web browser and clicking the download button on the top right of the window:

 ![plot](./pictures/downloadbutton.jpg?raw=true)